-83. There is no rehabilitation doctor in all of Minelandia and there are less than 10 prosthetists, othotists and physical therapists in the whole country, with all of these located in the national capital and working at the national physical rehabilitation centre.
-The national physical rehabilitation centre cannot meet existing demand for its services.
+There is no rehabilitation doctor in all of Minelandia and there are less than 10 prosthetists, orthotists and physical therapists in the whole country, with all of these located in the national capital and working at the national physical rehabilitation centre cannot meet existing demand for its services.
 Moreover, many individuals who come from rural areas, such as landmine survivors, either cannot afford to travel to access these services or cannot spend long periods away from their families or means of income.

-- By the end of 2019, the Ministry of Health will have established a physiotherapy centre in each province. - By the end of 2017, the Minelandian Technical University will have established a School of Prosthetics and Orthotics, which in turn will deliver an orthopaedic technologist programme and a bachelor's degree in prosthetics and orthotics. - By 2019, there will be 10X the number of prosthetists, othotists and physical therapists in Minelandia as there were at the end of 2014.
+- By the end of 2021, the Ministry of Health will have established a physiotherapy centre in each mine affected province. - By 2022, the Minelandian Technical University will have established a School of Prosthetics and Orthotics, which in turn will deliver an orthopaedic technologist programme and a bachelor's degree in prosthetics and orthotics. - By 2022, there will be 10X the number of prosthetists, orthotists and physical therapists in Minelandia as there were at the end of 202. - By the end of 2020, at least 60 per cent of landmine survivors and persons with disabilities in need of assistive devices have been assisted, in mine affected districts.